Infinitives

 Infinitives in Passive Formation

-To have an infinitive in passive voice, all you have to do is to use the to-infinitive form of the verb 'be' followed by the past participle form of the verb.
+To form an infinitive in the passive voice, you can use the to-infinitive form of the verb 'be' followed by the past participle form of the main verb.
 Here are a few examples:

 There are exercises to be done.

-The cat need to be fed three times a day.
+The cat needs to be fed three times a day.

 Present Perfect Tense of the Infinitives

-We are able to make present perfect tense with infinitives in English.
-To do so, you need to use the to-infinitive form of the verb 'have' followed by the past participle of the verb.
+The present perfect tense can be formed using infinitives in English.
+To do so, you can use the to-infinitive form of the verb 'have' followed by the past participle form of the main verb.
 Here are a few examples:

 It is nice to have done all the chores.